-In those moments–in the Lyft on the way to the airport; checking in at the hotel; sitting next to someone on the shuttle to the car rental area–I’m reminded of those moments when I stood next to my dad during intermission.
+In those moments–in the rideshare or taxi on the way to the airport; checking in at the hotel; sitting next to someone on the shuttle to the car rental area–I’m reminded of those moments when I stood next to my Dad during intermission.
 While there are many things about the man that I admire, he’s not infallible, and there are definitely habits of his that I choose not to emulate.
 This is one of them.

 So I try to write (sometimes more than is strictly required of me) when I go to new and different places.
-When I have the time and focus, I write before I go about what I hope to see/do/learn; and then I write again afterward, detailing what I saw, who I met, and how it went.
+When I have the time and focus, I write about what I hope to see/do/learn before I go; and then I write again afterward, detailing what I saw, who I met, and how it went.

-As Head Geek for SolarWinds, I write these essays partly because it’s actually my job.
+I write these essays partly because it’s actually my job.
 (Best.
 Job.
 Ever.)
 But I also do it because I’m aware that jobs like mine are unique.
-I want to provide a vicarious experience for those who might want it, so that they can share a sense of wonder about the exotic, the special.
+I want to provide that vicarious experience for those who might want to go where I’m going, but lack the opportunity, resources, or time.
+I write so they can share a sense of wonder about the exotic, the special, the unique.

 I also write so that, if someone has chosen to forego these types of opportunities, either due to ambivalence, anxiety, or uncertainty, that maybe they might find motivation, reassurance, or insight; that in reading about my experiences, they might realize they have more to gain than they thought.

 Finally, I write about my travels for myself.
 To remind me that, like both Jessica and Josh said, in each trip, thousands of things go right and thousands of people are helping me get where I need to go.
-To remind me of the wonder, the exotic, the special.
+To remind me of the wonder, the exotic, the special, the unique.